janekolszak/Simple-Neural-Network/README.md

 OK, so you want to expand SNN' functionality!
 Nice!
 It can be for your purpose only or you gonna make a pull request later on, it's up to you!

-Some things, you should keep in mind:
+Some things you should keep in mind:
 * We intentionally don't declare private class members to make writing code easier, but you should still avoid spaghetti code!
 * If you implement another learning algorithm, keep it in an Neuron.
-Just declare another kind of Neuron and declare a <i>modify(...)</i> method.
+Just declare another kind of Neuron and declare a <i>learn(...)</i> method.
+It's all in implementation folder.